-Acute chest syndrome: Inflammation, infection, and occlusion of small vessels may cause this syndrome.
+Acute chest syndrome: Inflammation, infection, and occlusion (blockages) of small vessels of the lung may cause this syndrome.
 Signs include chest pain, coughing, difficulty breathing, and fever.

-Aplastic crisis: This is when the bone marrow temporarily slows its production of RBCs due to infection or another cause, resulting in a serious drop in RBCs and severe anemia.
+Aplastic crisis: This is when the bone marrow temporarily slows its production of RBCs due to infection (most commonly parvovirus) or another cause, resulting in a serious drop in RBCs and severe anemia.
 Signs include paleness, fatigue, and rapid pulse.

 Hand-foot syndrome (also called dactylitis): This painful swelling of the hands and feet may be the first sign of sickle cell anemia in some infants.

-Painful crises: These may occur in any part of the body and may be brought on by cold or dehydration.
+Painful crises: These may happen in any part of the body and may be brought on by cold, stress, or dehydration.
 The pain may last a few hours, a few days, or sometimes much longer.
 Pain may be so severe that a child needs to be hospitalized.